kngwin9/daysarejustpacked/README.md

 # Days Are Just Packed - Tic Tac Toe

 ##### Days Are Just Packed is a Calvin and Hobbes, tic tac toe application that was developed during our first hackathon.
-We used Javascript, HTML, CSS, Bootstrap, and jQuery in our project.

 ### Team Members
 - Joseph Tugade
 - Kevin Nguyen
 - Brian Bernstein

+### Technologies
+- Javascript
+- HTML
+- CSS
+- Bootstrap
+- jQuery

 ### Hackathon Requirements
 - Must have at least 2 players